19 Apr module 22: understanding fundamental statistical concepts: points of significance

 - Error Bars

 - Data Transformations

 No prerequisites are required.

 Dr. Emmanuel Abatih is a post-doctoral research fellow at Ghent University and he works as the FLAMES coordinator for UGent and as a statistical consultant for FIRE.
 He obtained a PhD in Life Sciences in 2008 at the University of Copenhagen on the topic: “Assessment of the impact of the non-human use of Antimicrobial Agents on the Selection, Transmission and Distribution of Antimicrobial Resistant Bacteria” .
-He worked for the Institute of Tropical Medicine (ITM) in Antwerp, as a post doc assistant on topics including: space-time analysis, diagnostic test evluation, transmission dynamic modeling and risk analysis.
-He served as a statistical consultant for the TB, Malaria and Parasitology units of the ITM.
+He worked for the Institute of Tropical Medicine (ITM) in Antwerp, as a post doc assistant on topics including: space-time analysis, diagnostic test evaluation, transmission dynamic modeling and risk analysis.
 He has supervised/co-supervised over 30 masters and 7 PhD students.
 He has experience with R, python, SATSCAN, SAS and STATA.